Anupam-Ashish-Minz/aoc2020_rust/README.md

 # Advent of Code 2020
 ## Status
-- Day 1 to 8 has been compleated
+- Day 1 to 9 has been compleated
-- Day 9 is a work in progress
 - Code Refactoring is needed somethings may not work